eQTL-Catalogue/rnaseq/docs/usage.md

 ```bash
 --readPathsFile 'path/to/data/file.tsv
 ```
-This file should have 3 columns for pair-end data and 2 columns for single-end data.
+This file should have 4 columns for pair-end data (with headers: sample_group, sample_id, fastq1, fastq2) and 3 columns for single-end data (with headers: sample_group, sample_id, fastq1).
-Make sure the separator between the column is a tab and not a white-space Please see the example of the file [here](../data/read_pathes_GEUVADIS_GBR_20samples.tsv)
+Make sure the separator between the column is a tab and not a white-space Please see the example of the file [here](../data/read_paths_GEUVADIS_GBR20.tsv)

 ### `--singleEnd`
 By default, the pipeline expects paired-end data.
 If you have single-end data, you need to specify `--singleEnd` on the command line when you launch the pipeline.